guillaumeblanc/ozz-animation/_documentation/howtos.md

 {% endhighlight %}

 {% highlight cpp %}
-// Setup root joints bind-pose/rest transformation.
-It's kind of the default
+// Setup root joints bind-pose/rest transformation, in joint local-space.
-// skeleton posture (most of the time a T-pose).
-It's used as a fallback when
+// This is the default skeleton posture (most of the time a T-pose).
+It's
-// there's no animation for a joint. root.transform.translation = ozz::math::Float3(0.f, 1.f, 0.f);
+// used as a fallback when there's no animation for a joint. root.transform.translation = ozz::math::Float3(0.f, 1.f, 0.f);
 root.transform.rotation = ozz::math::Quaternion(0.f, 0.f, 0.f, 1.f);
 root.transform.scale = ozz::math::Float3(1.f, 1.f, 1.f);